jimdillon/RHMAP_LAB_MBaaS/README.md

-# Red Hat Mobile Lab Cloud App
+# Red Hat Mobile Lab MBaaS

 We'll take a new default MBaaS, connect to google geocode API to swap city and start input for latitude and longitude, which we will use to call the dark sky weather Service